 Foreign-Owned Company Incorporation

 The incorporation process for both foreigners and locals is efficient and straightforward.
-Read on to find out the requirements, steps and cost of starting a business in Singapore as a foreigner.
+Learn about the specific requirements, the step-by-step process, and the actual costs involved in launching your venture in Singapore.

-1. Key Requirements to Incorporate A Compnay in Singapore As A Foreigner
+1. Key Requirements to Incorporate A Company in Singapore As A Foreigner

 Although incorporating a company in Singapore is fuss-free, there are still some requirements you will have to fulfil.